 \subsection{UGRWO-Sampling approach}

 \cite{Zhang_2014} proposed the RWO-Sampling method that expands the minority class boundary after synthetic samples are generated.
-However, it does not generate new samples around the mean point of the real samples of the minority class, since it increases the likelihood of over-fitting.
-In this paper, we improved the disadvantages of the RWO method, which increases the over-fitting and dose not generate synthetic samples around the mean point.
-In this method, we eliminate the impact of samples that probably are noises and outliers, so artificial samples are generated around the mean point.
+However, it does not generate new samples around the mean point of the real samples of the minority class since it increases the likelihood of over-fitting.
+In this paper, we improved the disadvantages of the RWO method, which increases the over-fitting and does not generate synthetic samples around the mean point.
+This method eliminates the impact of samples that probably are noises and outliers, so synthetic samples are generated around the mean point.
 We presented a modified version of the Random Walk Over-sampling method from the RWO method.
 The proposed method is attempted to find a solution to the problem of RWO-Samplings.
-Therefore, utilizing the KNN method, the UGRWO-Sampling creates artificial samples around the mean points since by eliminating the impact of noises or outliers, the new samples are generated around the mean, which decreases the probability of over-fitting.
+Therefore, utilizing the KNN method, the UGRWO-Sampling creates synthetic samples around the mean points since by eliminating the impact of noises or outliers, the new samples are generated around the mean, which decreases the probability of over-fitting.
 This method is based on two graphs.
 These two graphs are introduced to keep the proximity information.
-For each classes, an independent graph is constructed which are called majority local graph and minority local graph.
+An independent graph is constructed for each class, which is called the local majority graph and minority local graph.

-In the first step, we construct the majority local graph.
-If the corresponding two vertexes are K-Nearest Neighbors (KNN) of each other, then an edge is added between a pair of vertexes (Fig. \ref{fig1}).
-The vertexes of the graph with K or more degrees will be retained and the rest of them are deleted.
-In second step, the second graph is made and the edges are created as before.
-The vertexes of the graph with K or more degrees will be retained and RWO-sampling runs on them.
+In the first step, we construct the local majority graph.
+If the corresponding two vertices are K-Nearest Neighbors (KNN) of each other, then an edge is added between a pair of vertices (Fig. \ref{fig1}).
+The graph's vertices with K or more degrees will be retained, and the rest will be deleted.
+The second graph is made in the second step, and the edges are created as before.
+Again, the graph's vertices with K or more degrees will be retained, and RWO-sampling runs on them.

-Specifically, the adjacent matrix of the majority class which is indicated by $U$ which is defined as follows,
+Specifically, the adjacent matrix of the majority class, which is indicated by $U$ which is defined as follows,

 where $(N_{k}(j))$ is a set of the k-nearest neighbors in the majority class of the point $x_{j}$, $(N_{k}(j))$ k-nearest neighbors of the point $x_{i}$, and $U$ is adjacent matrix. $\tau_{ij}$ is a a scalar value or any characters for showing k-neareast neighbors in a special vertex. $\tau_{ij}$ can be assumed any amount expect zero, and $i,j=1,..,n$.
 Then we define the under-sampling coefficient as \citep{roshanfekr_2019},